Clinical / Preceptor Resources

-Welcome to the resource page for graduate clinical preceptors.
-As a clinical preceptor, you are one of our most valuable resources in our graduate program.
+Welcome to the resource page for clinical preceptors.
+As a clinical preceptor, you are one of our most valuable resources in our program.
 The clinical setting allows for the synthesis of concepts and the application of didactic learning and APRN role development.
 In this section, we have provided several links to support your orientation to role of an APRN clinical preceptor.

 If this is your first time as a preceptor or you are returning for another semester, we are grateful for your commitment to preparing the next generation of advanced practice nurses.
 It is our hope that you will enjoy the time with your student and find it a mutually rewarding experience.